Chart Color Schemes

 Forresters Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 The area's university qualification rate is 26.9%, significantly lower than Greater Sydney's average of 38.0%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 18.0%, followed by postgraduate qualifications (5.8%) and graduate diplomas (3.1%).
-Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (13.2%) and certificates (26.5%).
-Educational participation is high, with 29.3% currently enrolled in formal education: 10.9% in primary, 7.6% in secondary, and 4.2% in tertiary education.
+Vocational credentials are prominent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (13.2%) and certificates (26.5%).

-Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
+Educational participation is high, with 29.3% of residents currently enrolled in formal education.
 This includes 10.9% in primary education, 7.6% in secondary education, and 4.2% pursuing tertiary education.

 Frequently Asked Questions - Education